AlexGrytsai/DivorceLawyerAssistant/src/domain/glossary.md

 A user-generated or system-generated expression used to find documents or other entities based on specific criteria such as keywords, filters, or semantic vectors.

 ---

+### 🤖 **Smart Search**

+An advanced semantic search feature powered by vector embeddings and large language models (LLMs).
+It allows users to ask natural language questions and receive context-aware results by understanding the meaning, not just the keywords.

+---